citrix/citrix-daas-rest-go/citrixorchestration/docs/CreateMachineCatalogRequestModel.md

 `func (o *CreateMachineCatalogRequestModel) UnsetZone()`

 UnsetZone ensures that no value is present for Zone, not even an explicit nil
+### GetHypervisorVMTagging

+`func (o *CreateMachineCatalogRequestModel) GetHypervisorVMTagging() bool`

+GetHypervisorVMTagging returns the HypervisorVMTagging field if non-nil, zero value otherwise.

+### GetHypervisorVMTaggingOk

+`func (o *CreateMachineCatalogRequestModel) GetHypervisorVMTaggingOk() (*bool, bool)`

+GetHypervisorVMTaggingOk returns a tuple with the HypervisorVMTagging field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetHypervisorVMTagging

+`func (o *CreateMachineCatalogRequestModel) SetHypervisorVMTagging(v bool)`

+SetHypervisorVMTagging sets HypervisorVMTagging field to given value.

+### HasHypervisorVMTagging

+`func (o *CreateMachineCatalogRequestModel) HasHypervisorVMTagging() bool`

+HasHypervisorVMTagging returns a boolean if a field has been set.

+### SetHypervisorVMTaggingNil

+`func (o *CreateMachineCatalogRequestModel) SetHypervisorVMTaggingNil(b bool)`

+ SetHypervisorVMTaggingNil sets the value for HypervisorVMTagging to be an explicit nil

+### UnsetHypervisorVMTagging
+`func (o *CreateMachineCatalogRequestModel) UnsetHypervisorVMTagging()`

+UnsetHypervisorVMTagging ensures that no value is present for HypervisorVMTagging, not even an explicit nil
 ### GetMetadata

 `func (o *CreateMachineCatalogRequestModel) GetMetadata() []NameValueStringPairModel`